VUEngine/vuengine.github.io/documentation/tutorial/versus-mode.md

     </span>
 </div>

-Since we want to always delay the initial movement of the `Disk` after each point too, modify the processing of the event `kEventActorCreated` as follows:
+We want to delay the initial movement of the `Disk` after each point too, so, modify the processing of the event `kEventActorCreated` as follows:

 ```cpp
 bool PongManager::onEvent(ListenerObject eventFirer, uint16 eventCode)